 - 24 hour notice will be posted to enter the home unless you give Permission to Enter

 - If you have any pets, please ensure they are confined on the date and time noted

 - If you are not home a Calgary Housing Representative will provide access to your unit

 - Calgary Housing may enter the residential premises without consent or notice if there are reasonable grounds to believe that an emergency requires the landlord to enter the premises, or the tenant has abandoned the premises.

-Tenants Quick Links
+Resident Quick Links